HANFORD PRESUMPTION LAW

 As of March 2022, the Hanford Presumption Law has been updated.
 RCW 51.32.187 makes it easier and less difficult for Hanford Energy workers to successfully open an L&I occupational disease claim, or an EEOICPA claim.
 The DOE has a track record of unfair decisions for the L&I claims of Hanford workers.
 However, this new law provides help to L&I claims in Washington state, and the EEOCIPA provides federal benefits for Hanford Energy Employees and for their survivors.

 This page will provide you with the information you need about the new RCW 51.32.187 law, when to consult a lawyer, and to maneuver and win a Hanford claim.
 Contact us for more information.

 What is RCW 51.32.187?

-RCW 51.32.187 states that for Hanford site employees, as defined in this law, there exists a presumption certain diseases or medical conditions are considered occupational diseases – diseases caused by a direct result of their work.
+RCW 51.32.187 states that for radiological hazardous waste facility workers, as defined in this law, there exists a presumption that certain diseases or medical conditions are considered occupational diseases – diseases caused by a direct result of their work.
 These medical conditions are:

 More specifications on medical conditions can be found here.

 Who is affected by this law?